ejplatform/ej-server/README.rst

     $ bash
     $ mkvirtualenv ej -p /usr/bin/python3

-The new virtualenv can be activated using the command ``workon ej``, but it should be already activated once created.
+This command creates and activates the virtualenv.
+When you want to work with the repository in a later time, activate the virtual env using the command ``workon ej``.

 The following steps are handled by the configure.sh script::